Captainlonate/thiefsgambit/README.md

 I made the art by creating 3d things in blender, and taking 2d renders of them.
 I drew a couple things (the ocean painting) in Krita.

-`Current progress (looks very blocky, but will look much better by the end)`
+`Current progress (I've got the general layout, but the models look very blocky, but will look much better by the end)`

 <img src="./readme/payline_and_chat.png" />
 <img src="./readme/progress.png" />